| WELDING

 on a welding symbol is read from left to right regardless of

-In figure 3-48, notice there are designated locations for
+the direction of the arrow.
+Dimensioning In figure 3-48, notice there are designated locations for

 the size, length, pitch (center-to-center spacing), groove